Teoscar Hernández Preview, Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.76 team ERA ranks third among all MLB pitching staffs.
+- The Astros have the fourth-ranked team ERA across all MLB pitching staffs (3.81).

-- Astros pitchers combine to rank 17th in baseball in home runs surrendered (148 total, 1.2 per game).
+- Astros pitchers combine to allow 151 total home runs at a rate of 1.2 per game (to rank 18th in the league).

-- Valdez goes for his 10th win when he gets the start for the Astros, his 24th of the season.
-He is 9-8 with a 3.31 ERA and 148 strikeouts in 149 2/3 innings pitched.
+- Brown will try for his 10th victory when he makes the start for the Astros, his 23rd of the season.
+He is 9-8 with a 4.24 ERA and 138 strikeouts through 125 1/3 innings pitched.

-- In his most recent appearance on Monday, the lefty went 7 2/3 innings against the Miami Marlins, allowing three earned runs while surrendering six hits.
+- In his most recent time out -- out of the bullpen on Tuesday -- the righty threw two scoreless innings against the Miami Marlins while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.